dehghani735/paymentgateway/README.md

 # Stack

-In this project, I used postgres as DBMS.
+In this project, I used postgres as RDBMS.
 I used jooq in order to interact with database and create entities.

+# Installation and Usage

+For running project, please first run the following command:

+`mvn clean compile`

+Then, go to target/generated-sources/jooq and make this directory as "Generated Sources Root".